VerisimilitudeX/Python-For-Everybody--Getting-Started-with-Python-Certification/README.md

-# Coursera certification for the 'Python For Everybody' course
+# Python-For-Everybody-Coursera
-This is where I put my code from the Coursera course Python For Everybody
+A holding place for code from the Python for Everybody Coursera Certification course